ernestng2018/ernestitp.github.io/README.md

 * Perform Machine Learning Model Tests and Experiments
 * Develop the Machine Learning Model as per the Needs
 * Perform the Training models and tuning their hyperparameters
-* Perform Statistical analysis and Fine-Tune the Testing Results
-* Choose and Implement the Right Machine Learning Algorithm
+* Choose and Test the Right Machine Learning Algorithm
-* Select and Implement Right Machine Learning Algorithms
+* Implement Right Machine Learning Algorithms

 ## Develop and display the self-driving car program